 Observable Axis Description (o_ucd)

-The o_ucd column specifies a describing the nature of the observable within the data product.
+The o_ucd column specifies a UCD (Preite Martinez & al., 2007) describing the nature of the observable within the data product.
 The observable is the measured quantity, for example photon counts or flux density stored in the pixel value within an image.
 Often for optical astronomical images the value would be phot.count; for fully flux calibrated data a value such as phot.flux.density (usually specified in Jy) would be used.
 Any valid UCD is permitted.
 If no appropriate UCD is defined the field should be left NULL (the IVOA provides a process by which new UCDs can be defined).

 Additional Columns

 Service providers may include additional columns in the ivoa.ObsCore table to expose additional metadata.
 These columns must be described in the TAP_SCHEMA.columns table and in the output from the VOSI-tables resource (Graham & al., 2010).
 Users may access these columns by examining the column metadata for individual services and then using them explicitly in queries or by selecting all columns in the query (e.g. “select * from ivoa.ObsCore ...” in an ADQL query).
-In order to provide homogeneity in the keywords used as optional fields, we recommend where possible to use the items defined in the full data model (Appendix B) and flagged as optional.
+In order to provide homogeneity in the keywords used as optional fields, we recommend where possible to use the items defined in the full data model (Appendix C.1) and flagged as optional.
 ObsTAP compliant services will support all columns defined as mandatory and possibly some of the optional ones.
-Queries built up using additional columns defined archive specifically might not be portable
+Queries built up using additional columns defined for a given archive specifically might not be portable

 Registering an ObsTAP Service